 Activating our parasympathetic nervous system

-While the autonomic nervous system operates independently, without our conscious input, we can learn how to activate aspects of the parasympathetic nervous system to manage stress and support our wellbeing.
+The autonomic nervous system can operate independently, without requiring our conscious input.
+And we can learn how to activate aspects of the parasympathetic nervous system to manage stress and support our wellbeing.

 Some techniques include: